Adsorption or condensation? Choosing the right dehumidifier for your needs

 Benefit from expertise in both solutions

 Because Calorex develops condense and adsorption solutions, our sales team has no incentive to promote one methodology over another.
-This puts them in the best position to work with you to understand your business before recommending the most suitable unit.
+This puts them in the best position to work with you to understand your business before recommending the most suitable unit from our large range of commercial and industrial dehumidifiers.

 With five decades of understanding across various sectors, as well as the benefits and limitations of both types of solution, we can provide the best system in terms of suitability, energy efficiency and drying performance.